viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 ## 7. Automate deployment to AKS with Makefile

 Suppose that we have 3 jobs with different schedules, and we want to deploy them with a single command.
-To do this, we replace the constants in manifest by variables and will substitute them with `envsubst` utility based on a job setup.
+To do this, we can replace the constants in the manifest by placeholders and substitute them in a loop with corresponding values based on our deployment setup file.

-First, let's create a file called `deployment.yml` and place it in root directory.
+First, let's create a file called `deployment.yml` and place it in the root directory.
 In this file, we will store all the parameters used for deployment process.

 ```yaml